wojciech-graj/C-Raytracer/README.md

 # Raytracing Engine

-This is a program which can generate an image using a relatively realistic simulation of light rays and their interactions with various objects.
+A raytracer used to render images using a relatively realistic simulation of light rays and their interactions with various objects.

 #### Features
-- Shadows
+- Soft Shadows
 - Reflection
 - Refraction
-- Global illumination
+- Global illumination using Path Tracing
 - Procedural textures
 - Light attenuation
+- Spheres, Triangles, Planes, and Meshes
+- Acceleration using a Bounding Volume Heirarchy
+- Error checking
+- Verbose timestampped logging

 ## Table of Contents
 [Build](https://github.com/wojciech-graj/raytracing-engine/blob/master/README.md#Build)\